Data protection policy

 The capture, storage, processing, management, distribution and secure destruction of any personal data for natural living persons connected with ICAEW.

-The ICAEW Executive Committee is committed to ensuring we take our responsibilities to comply with the Data Protection Legislation throughout our organisation.
+The ICAEW Executive Committee is committed to applying the Data Protection Legislation throughout our organisation.

 We believe that the lawful and correct way in which we deal with personal data is critical to our success, maintaining our reputation, integrity and our members’ confidence in us as an open and professional organisation.

-To enable ICAEW to meet our data protection commitments, whilst protecting our reputation, we will adopt appropriate and relevant data protection and privacy standards, guidelines and requirements for legal, regulatory or legitimate organisational purposes.
-When dealing with personal data ICAEW will:
+To enable ICAEW to meet our data protection commitments, whilst protecting our reputation, we must adopt appropriate and relevant data protection and privacy standards, guidelines and requirements for legal, regulatory or legitimate organisational purposes.
+When dealing with personal data ICAEW are committed to:

 To effectively manage our responsibilities internally the ICAEW Executive Committee will ensure: